nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

 Phase 3.1: Configure the Container Image Source and Pull the Red Hat OpenStack Containers
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This release is supported only on RHEL 7.6.
-Go to https://github.com/nuagenetworks/nuage-ospdirector/wiki/RHEL-7.6-container-list for the and list of Overcloud container images based on RHEL 7.6.
+This release is supported only on RHEL 7.8.
+The list of RHEL 7.8 based overcloud container images that were used for qualification can be found on the wiki: https://github.com/nuagenetworks/nuage-ospdirector/wiki/upstream-container-list-tested-with-Nuage-5.4.1.U12-(RHEL-7.8 OSPD13z12).

 Phase 3.2: Pull the Nuage Containers from the Red Hat Catalog
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Nuage provides the customized OpenStack containers with Nuage plugins and extensions.
 The container names change from release to release.
-This is a sample from Release 5.4.1 U9 with 13.0-2 as an example (this version may change):
+This is a sample from Release 5.4.1 U12 with 13.0-1 as an example (this version may change):

-* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-heat-api-cfn-5-4-1-u9:13.0-2
+* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-heat-api-cfn-5-4-1-u12:13.0-1
-* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-heat-api-5-4-1-u9:13.0-2
+* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-heat-api-5-4-1-u12:13.0-1
-* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-heat-engine-5-4-1-u9:13.0-2
+* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-heat-engine-5-4-1-u12:13.0-1
-* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-horizon-5-4-1-u9:13.0-2
+* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-horizon-5-4-1-u12:13.0-1
-* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-neutron-server-5-4-1-u9:13.0-2
+* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-neutron-server-5-4-1-u12:13.0-1
-* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-nova-compute-5-4-1-u9:13.0-2
+* registry.connect.redhat.com/nuagenetworks/rhosp13-openstack-nova-compute-5-4-1-u12:13.0-1

 For the list of containers against which the Nuage integration was tested, see the `Release Notes <https://github.com/nuagenetworks/nuage-ospdirector/releases>`_ for this release.